Configure via EJBCA Cloud Configuration Wizard in Azure

 Step 4: Azure Key Vault Configuration

-The Azure Key Vault Configuration settings are not relevant if you have selected to Use Existing ManagementCA since this means that no CA keys will be created.
+This step is optional and not applicable if you selected Use Existing ManagementCA (since this means that no CA keys will be created.)

-- You must have completed the Azure Key Vault setup for this feature to work.
-Using the instructions in the Azure Key Vault Integration Guide, complete through vault creation and have your Application User password, Client ID and Vault name.
+Complete the Azure Key Vault setup according to the EJBCA Cloud Azure Key Vault Integration Guide.
+Follow the guide through the vault creation step, and ensure you have the Application User password, Client ID, and Vault name available.

-- You also must have applied the Firewalls and Virtual Network settings that allow the EJBCA Cloud instance communication to the configured Azure Key Vault.
+Configure the firewall and virtual network settings to allow communication between the EJBCA Cloud instance and the Azure Key Vault.

 To set up your own HSM later, skip this step and click Next to continue to the Review and Submit page to review a summary of all settings.